jasongrimes/grimesit-mm/_pages/services.md

 ### Deployment and dev-ops

-Getting finished changes from development into production should be easy, and all repetitive quality tasks should be handled by machines, not people.
+Getting finished changes from development into production should be easy and reliable.

-I like GitHub Actions for automating deployment tasks when changes are pushed to a specific branch.
+I like GitHub Actions for automating deplayment workflows.

-Build tools: Use javascript by default

-In container-based environments, existing orchestration tools like Kubernets, ECS, or docker swarm can be used for deployment.

-Testing and monitoring.

-All developers must use a consistent coding style, but that coding style should be entirely dictated by industry standard tools like `lint` and `prettier`.
+Ore-release testing and post-release monitoring are two sides of the same coin, and both should happen automatically.

 ## Modernizing legacy applications